 Funeral plans form for late Vigo County Sheriff John Plasse

 TERRE HAUTE, Ind.
-(WISH) — Funeral services are set, and procession plans are still in progress for the late leader of the Vigo County Sheriff’s Department.
+(WISH) — Funeral services have been set, but procession plans have not yet been completed for the late leader of the Vigo County Sheriff’s Department.

-Sheriff John Plasse died this week, at 60 years old, after a struggle with cancer, the department announced on Wednesday.
+Sheriff John Plasse died Wednesday at age 60 after a struggle with cancer, the department announced on Wednesday.

 In announcing his death, colleagues expressed the highest of praise for Plasse, pledging to keep “serving Vigo County with the same energy, integrity, and goodwill that John Plasse taught by his leadership and example.
 We will remember him and be grateful that we were privileged to serve in his company and shared a common commitment to public service.”